SantiagoYanezFerreiro/ZeroFoodWaste/README.md

 ## Code

 Used the Bootstrap library to make the site responsive.
-Also took advantages of its built-in classes, for examppe to make the nav menu responsive.
+Also took advantages of its built-in classes, for example to make the nav menu responsive.

 ## Content